-Broadly speaking, it is placed between Cavalleria cape and the Fornells Port.
+It's between Cavalleria cape and the Fornells Port.
 The right side of the beach is at the foot of the Playas de Fornells urbanization.
-Landmark in Menorca for having the Isabella Menorca Beach Club, unfortunately is only opened in summer.
+Unfortunately, a landmark in Menorca for having the Isabella Menorca Beach Club is only open in summer.

-The east side of the cove is much bigger and wider.
+The east side of the cove is much bigger and broader.
 Its sand is thicker than in the rest of the beaches, with a golden colour.
-The water barely covers the first tens of meters, making it a good beach to go with children and babies.
+The water barely covers the first tens of meters, making it an excellent beach to go with children and babies.

-On the other hand, the right part is much narrower, and is separated by a cliff.
-You can easily get around it with the help of some wooden stairs that go over the top.
-This stumbling block separates the beach in two parts.
+On the other hand, the right part is much narrower and separated by a cliff.
+You can quickly get around it with the help of some wooden stairs that go over the top.
+This stumbling block divides the beach into two parts.

 The back part of the left side of Cala Tirant has some tiny dunes.
 Product of the erosion of the land with the strong winds.
-The access is forbidden for the good of its preservation.
-You will see that there are marks that inform about it.
+Access is not allowed for the good of its preservation.
+You will see that there are marks with information about it.

 The diminutive Lluriac Nou river ends in the shore.
 Its entire area is distinctive for its wetlands and green reeds.
-Unluckily, in summer it is usually dry, but you can still see many birds that live in the surroundings.
+Unluckily, it is usually dry in summer, but you can still see many birds that live in the surroundings.

-Due to its location and being totally exposed to the north, it is normal that appears big waves in Tirant's Bay.
-This, added to its large coastline, makes it a perfect place on the island for wind sports like Kitesurfing or Windsurfing.
+Due to its location and being exposed to the north, big waves appear in Tirant's Bay.
+Adding to its extensive coastline, it is a perfect place on the island for wind sports like Kitesurfing or Windsurfing.

-You can get to the beach on both parts by car.
-You can choose between the most urban road and the deserted across the Tramontana road.
+You can get to the beach in both parts by car.
+You can choose between the most urban road and the deserted across Tramontana road.

-In both cases, you must first reach the last roundabout on the ME-7 road, where you can choose between going to Fornells, Mercadal or take the Tramontana road.
+In both cases, you must first reach the last roundabout on the ME-7 road, where you can choose between going to Fornells, Mercadal or taking the Tramontana road.